consoledotdev/home/content/interviews/snyk-guy-podjarny.md

 I use an Apple wireless keyboard.
 I like touch pads, not mouse, so I have a Bluetooth trackpad.

+{{< img-center
+src="/img/interviews/snyk-guy-podjarny-desk.jpg"
+alt="The desk of Guy Podjarny, Snyk" width="100%" caption="iMac 27 inch, Samsung 34 inch curved screen (21:9 ratio), Bluetooth keyboard & trackpad, Shure SM7B Microphone with a Focusrite Scarlett 2i2 box and a Fethead booster (seen in the connection to the Focusrite box), Sony Alpha 6500 Mirrorless camera, iPad Pro, used typically for social or secondary things, Vitra standing electric desk, a piano stool behind the desk to lift my feet, whiteboard hung in the background, for ideation and highlighting notes, an eraseable rocketbook with a Pilot Frixion pen for analog note taking."
+>}}

 ### Describe your computer software setup